 is fully notated.
 The staff in the score called "Adorno" is NOT performed!
 It is just giving informations about one layer of materials that were used to create the ensemble part (see below).

 Accents are usually indicating one dynamic step higher (an accent in p = mf, an accent in mf = f, etc.); only in 'Parte 3' the accents for the long notes are different and indicate a bell-like dynamic shape, with a precise attack and a softly fading decay.
 Otherwise dynamics can be highly indiviualized, and for a single moment the loudest note can also come from violin 3 or 4 etc. The conductor shoud encourrage such un-even dynamic profile.

 are acting freely and improvised with some specifications:

 Specifications for the 2 musicologists:

-The 2 musicologists should be true professional musicologists or at least student musicologists.
+The 2 musicologists should be either true professional musicologists or theorists with the ability to discuss and reflect musical concerns in a public situation.
 The 2 will have a discussion and will talk throughout the piece.
 The topics are mostly self-referential and have to do with the situation they are part of.
 The general scheme lists 7 main topics, each of them dominating the discussion for about 6 minutes.
 (But this does not mean, that later topics cannot appear within earlier situations, or that the same issues could not come up again within different contexts; e.g. "Vivaldi" or "Adorno" may be mentioned already much earlier, or the "solo-part" can be subject in one or another way during all the 18 minutes of the solo-bassoon's activity.)

 Theodor W. Adorno, and his speach "Das Altern der Neuen Musik" from 1955